GLOBAL MARKETS-Stocks struggle for footing after bond slip

 "The BoE is important in a broader sense for the market,"

-at least one of the major central banks is still being as easy
+at least one of the major central bank is still being as easy as

 A soggy Asian session had seen the Nikkei in Tokyo